-Related BTC Policies and Procedures:

-Accident/Incident Procedures & Form (H&S booklet)

-Code of Conduct and Ethics

-Complaints Policy

-DBS/PVG Scheme Checks

-Data Protection Policy

-Disciplinary Policy

-Equity Policy

-Fair Play Policy

-Photography and Filming Policy

-Managing Challenging behaviour guidelines

-New Starter Checklist (Insurance booklet)
+Related BTC Policies and Procedures: Accident/Incident Procedures & Form (H&S booklet) Code of Conduct and Ethics Complaints Policy DBS/PVG Scheme Checks Data Protection Policy Disciplinary Policy Equity Policy Fair Play Policy Photography and Filming Policy Managing Challenging behaviour guidelines New Starter Checklist (Insurance booklet) WON

-1. INTRODUCTION
+INTRODUCTION

-The martial art of Taekwondo can and does have a very powerful and positive influence on people - especially young people and adults at risk (see Page 12 for definitions).
+The martial art of Taekwondo can and does have a very powerful and positive influence on people - especially young people and (see Page 12 for definitions).
 Not only can Taekwondo provide opportunities for enjoyment and achievement, it can also develop valuable qualities such as self-esteem, leadership and teamwork.
-These positive effects can only take place if Taekwondo is in the right hands - in the hands of those who place the welfare of all young people and adults at risk first and adopt practices that support, protect and empower them.
+These positive effects can only take place if Taekwondo is in the right hands - in the hands of those who place the welfare of all young people and first and adopt practices that support, protect and empower them.

 The reality is that abuse can take place in Taekwondo and in some cases instructors, coaches and other trusted adults have been convicted of abuse.
-Every adult has a legal and moral responsibility to protect young people and adults at risk in sport from abuse.
+Every adult has a legal and moral responsibility to protect young people and in sport from abuse.

-1.1.
-What is Safeguarding?
+1.1 What is Safeguarding?

-Any adult working in the provision of sport/physical activity for young people and adults at risk, in either a paid or voluntary capacity, has a duty of care to the young people, adults at risk and themselves to provide a safe and caring environment.
-It is vital that any coach, umpire, official or any other person assisting with young people and adults at risk' activities has the ability to provide patience, understanding and encouragement.
+Any adult working in the provision of sport/physical activity for young people, in either a paid or voluntary capacity, has a duty of care to the young people, and themselves to provide a safe and caring environment.
+It is vital that any coach, umpire, official or any other person assisting with young people and activities has the ability to provide patience, understanding and encouragement.